Misrepresentation from Surphing and Christ Alone

 - Did you read actually read my articles on the subjects?
 If not, why not?

-- Did you try and contact me to get the facts straight?
+- Did you try to contact me to get the facts straight?
 If not, why not?

 I strongly suggest you do not listen to their misrepresentations.
-Instead contact me; that is, after you have read this article to get the facts.
-I am amazed that anyone is listening to them and writing negative things about me and those peopel don't even come to me directly to get the facts.
+Instead contact me, that is, after you have read this article to get the facts.
+I am amazed that anyone is listening to them and writing negative things about me, and those people don't even come to me directly to get the facts.
 Amazing.
 By the way, I spoke to both Surphing and Christ Alone in a chat room about this once.
-It was a very unpleasant experience and they continued to misrepresent me during that talk and afterwards.
+It was a very unpleasant experience, and they continued to misrepresent me during that talk and afterwards.
 Therefore, I do not trust them.

 Is it "possible" for a person to be a universalist and be a Christian?

 I believe that Universalism is a false teaching.
 Universalism is the doctrine that all people will eventually go to heaven.
-There are different schools within the Universalist camp, those who claim to affirm Christian theology (the trinity, deity of Christ, etc.), those who don't, some who believe in annihilation with a resurrection to redemption, others who believe in a period of judgment and then reconciliation to God, etc. All these positions are in error and are not consistent with biblical revelation.
+There are different schools within the Universalist camp--those who claim to affirm Christian theology (the trinity, deity of Christ, etc.,) and those who don't; some who believe in annihilation with a resurrection to redemption; others who believe in a period of judgment and then reconciliation to God, etc. All these positions are in error and are not consistent with biblical revelation.
 In other words, the Bible does not teach universal redemption.